norswap/autumn/doc/autumn/guide/basic-parsers.md

    You can really use any parser you want in the braces, but to enact a choice they have to be separated by `||` (learn why we use this syntax [here](faq/seq-choice-syntax.md)).

 - Sometimes, ordered choice is not the right decision.
-In the next section, we'll learn about the `Longest` parser which allows selecting the sub-parser that performs the longest match on the input.
+To handle some of these cases, we have the [`Longest`] parser, which allows selecting its sub-parser that performs the longest match on the input.

 Reference: [Choices]

 [Choices]: ../API/parsers/choices.md
+[`Longest`]: ../API/parsers/choice.md#longest

 ## Lookahead